-While philosophers often use this letter to talk about the evils of slavery and condemn Paul for not taking a strong stance against it, I think this letter has much more to say to us as individual believers and how we should live our lives.
+While philosophers often use this letter to talk about the evils of slavery and sometimes condemn Paul for not taking a strong stance against it, I think this letter has much more to say to us as individual believers about how we should live our daily lives.

 Paul’s letter to the Philippians is filled expressions of praise, joy and confidence, despite the fact that Paul wrote the letter while he was in prison.
 The Philippian church, unlike many other churches Paul wrote to, was not facing any particular problem or controversy.
 Instead their challenges were the kind that plague many churches today.
 We can learn from Paul how to rejoice and persevere in the mundane, ordinary difficulties of life.